kensanata/trunk/index.md

 When you follow an entire list, this is what happens:

-1. you are redirected to the login page of your instance, if you aren't logged in
+1. you are redirected to your instance

+2. you must login if you aren't logged in already

-2. you must authorize Trunk (this application)
+3. you must authorize Trunk (this application)

 4. Trunk makes your account follow every person in the list you picked (unless you're following them already)

-3. Trunk creates a list with the same name for you
+5. Trunk creates a list with the same name for you

-5. any new account Trunk just followed are added to this list (hopefully this helps you to quickly unfollow them if you made a mistake)
+6. any new account Trunk just followed are added to this list (hopefully this helps you to quickly unfollow them if you made a mistake)